-Use the Patient Portal Configuration tool to change or update what My Kid’s Chart users will see.
+Use the Configuration tab of the Patient Portal Configuration tool to change or update what your patient portal users will see.

-Set Age-Based Privacy: The aged-based privacy setting sets the age of emancipation for patients in My Kid’s Chart.
-When a patient reaches this age, all of their medical information is automatically hidden from all portal accounts.
-Your office can grant account access to patients above this age on an account-by-account basis using the My Kid’s Chart User Account Administration tool.
-For example, you might grant access for the patient’s own account or for parents who have written permission.
+Set Age-Based Privacy: The age-based privacy setting sets the age of emancipation for patients in My Kid’s Chart.
+When a patient reaches this age, all of their medical information is automatically hidden from all portal accounts (including their own).
+Your office can grant account access to patients above this age on an account-by-account basis.
+For more information, read Patient Portal User Account Administration.

 Clinical Instructions: Your practice can share clinical instructions through the Patient Portal.
 You can add any generic chart note component to the Clinical Instructions, and they will apepar in the portal.